LAST UPDATED MAY 11, 2020

 - They should take the next step toward choosing our solution today

-How long your page is depends, in large part, on how much arguing you need to do to win your audience (i.e., the specific traffic to X page) to your side at this exact moment.
+How long your page is depends, in large part, on how much arguing you need to do to win your audience (i.e., the specific traffic to X page) over to your side at this exact moment.

 How much do you need to say to convince people?
 Not to explain your solution.
 But to convince prospects of the need for and ultimate value of your solution.